benjamingoldenage/my_projects_aws/aws/hands-on/08_02_2021-VPC_02_bastion_nat/README.md

 - go to your local terminal

-- add your private key to the ssh agent on your `localhost`. ``ssh-agent is a program that runs in background and stores your keys in memory`.

 - Enable ssh-agent (start the ssh-agent in the background)

 ```bash
 eval "$(ssh-agent)"
 ```
--  Add the your private ssh key to the ssh-agent.
+- Add your private key to the ssh agent on your `localhost`. `ssh-agent is a program that runs in background and stores your keys in memory`.

 ```bash
 ssh-add ./[your pem file name]